Relocation of PS2 from18 Donegall- to 11 North Street

-PS² is moving from 18 Donegall Street to 11 North Street.
-Since 1994, Paragon Studios occupied different floors and rooms in their old premises and since 2004 we used the ground floor space with its 2 large windows as a project space.
+Since 1993, Paragon Studios occupied different floors and rooms in their old premises and used these as studio spaces.
+Since 2004, PS2 used a small ground floor shop unit with 2 large windows as a project space.
 The small work- and showroom hosted performances, sound installations, 45 budgies on their Butlin’s holidays, one cat, an aquarium, a water fountain and many many artists and creatives developing and presenting projects.
 The walls and floor- and occasionally the ceiling were painted, white, green, pink, blue and white again.
 Artists constructed labyrinths, second floors, expanded the room into underfloor realms, rebuilt their homes, carried 400 plants into it and 2 tonnes of clay.
 They drew on the walls with small pens, with inks and crayons, meticulous nightmares or coloured fields, maps and more maps.
 They arranged food installations and edible sculptures.
 They made and developed, tested, experimented and played.
 And we all looked at it in amazement, surprise, delight, frustration, confusion and astonishment.

 But we don’t look back, we look North: to more studio spaces and a bigger project space for everyone to look- and come in.

 PS² moves into a building full of history: built between 1880/90 it was first a colour and oil shop (Adams) and then, from 1988, the premises of Braddell and Sons, the biggest fishing tackle and gun shop in Ireland.
 Dating back since 1811, the business came to a smouldering end in 2014, when a small fire damaged the ground floor.